 - Simplified Determination Guide: Employers may be able to use the simplified method for determining creditable status.
 The criteria and process are outlined in CMS’s simplified determination guide, available at CMS Creditable Coverage Simplified Guide.

-- CMS Reporting System: Employers are required to report their plan’s credible and non-credible status to CMS annually.
-The online form and instructions for this reporting can be found at CMS Credible Coverage Disclosure.
+- CMS Reporting System: Employers are required to report their plan’s creditable and non-creditable status to CMS annually.
+The online form and instructions for this reporting can be found at CMS Creditable Coverage Disclosure.
 The user manual provides detailed guidance, including screenshot, to assist with reporting: CMS Creditable Coverage User Manual.

 By utilizing these resources, employers can ensure they are prepared for the upcoming changes and fulfill their obligations to both employees and CMS.